 3.)
-Damages: You Were Physically Injured Or Harmed In Another Way
+Damages: You Were Physically Injured Or Harmed In Some Way

 In addition to proving that a healthcare professional acted negligently by providing substandard care, you must also demonstrate that the negligence directly resulted in you suffering damages such as injuries.

-In other words, if a surgeon makes a mistake during surgery that other surgeons with similar training would not have made under the same circumstances but you do not suffer any harm from the surgeon’s negligence, then malpractice did not occur.
-However, if the surgeon makes a mistake and you suffer serious injuries then you there may be grounds for to sue for medical malpractice.
+In other words, if a surgeon makes a mistake during surgery, one that other surgeons with similar training would not have made under the same circumstances, but you do not suffer any harm from the surgeon’s negligence, then malpractice did not occur.
+However, if the surgeon makes a mistake and you suffer serious injuries then you may have grounds for to sue for medical malpractice.